bitcoin-dot-org/Bitcoin.org/_includes/helpers/summaries.md

 {% assign summary_getWork="was removed in Bitcoin Core 0.10.0." %}
 {% assign summary_help="lists all available public RPC commands, or gets help for the specified RPC.
 Commands which are unavailable will not be listed, such as wallet RPCs if wallet support is disabled." %}
 {% assign summary_importAddress="adds an address or pubkey script to the wallet without the associated private key, allowing you to watch for transactions affecting that address or pubkey script without being able to spend any of its outputs." %}
+{% assign summary_importMulti="imports addresses/scripts (with private or public keys, redeem script (P2SH)) and rescans all addresses in one-shot-only (can be disabled via options)." %}
 {% assign summary_importPrivKey="adds a private key to your wallet.
 The key should be formatted in the wallet import format created by the `dumpprivkey` RPC." %}
 {% assign summary_importPrunedFunds="imports funds without the need of a rescan.
 Meant for use with pruned wallets." %}
 {% assign summary_importWallet="imports private keys from a file in wallet dump file format (see the `dumpwallet` RPC).
 These keys will be added to the keys currently in the wallet.
 This call may need to rescan all or parts of the block chain for transactions affecting the newly-added keys, which may take several minutes." %}